gilnam74/vex-sneppet/Python.md

 ```

 ## PySide interfaces in Houdini
-One of possible workflow for building tools with UI in Houdini is creating interfaces with QT Designer (shipped with Python27) and importing *.ui files into your Python code where you will develop the tool functionality.
+One of the possible workflows for building tools with UI in Houdini is creating interfaces in QT Designer (shipped with Python27) and importing *.ui files into your Python code where you will develop the tool functionality.